-As part of step four, there are no limits on spectators and clubs can work to the capacity limit of the ground of which they play at.
+As part of step four, there are no limits on spectators and clubs can work to the capacity limit of the ground where they play.
 Clubs are encouraged to agree limits with their local authority or Safety Advisory Group, where applicable.

-Clubs should plan (and risk assess) to make the attendance of spectators to be as safe as possible for all.
-Some measures that clubs should consider include:
+Clubs should (and risk assess) plan to make the attendance of spectators to be as safe as possible for all.
+Some measures clubs should consider include:

-- Encourage spectators to follow hygiene best practice and guidance i.e. signage, hand sanitisers; - Continue to maintain & encourage social distancing whenever possible; - Encourage spectators to respect the rules of the venue they are attending, including arriving at the venue in good time; - Wear face masks in crowded indoor areas, such as moving around clubhouses; - Make use of Government supplied Lateral Flow Tests and take one before attending and reminding supporters that if your LFT is positive or you have any doubt about your health, to not attend; - To encourage those fully vaccinated or with a negative lateral flow test to download their Covid pass in the NHS app.
+- Encouraging spectators to follow hygiene best practice and guidance i.e. signage, hand sanitisers; - Continuing to maintain and encourage social distancing whenever possible; - Encouraging spectators to respect the rules of the venue they are attending, including arriving at the venue in good time; - Wearing face masks in crowded indoor areas, such as moving around clubhouses; - Making use of Government supplied Lateral Flow Tests (LFT) and take one before attending and reminding supporters that: 'If your LFT is positive or you have any doubt about your health, you should not attend'; - Encouraging those fully vaccinated or with a negative lateral flow test to download their Covid pass in the NHS app where the anticipated crowd may prevent social distancing in the ground.